Hardik8140/Hardik8140/README.md

 #### I'm a computer enthusiast 💻.
 I love creating websites and I love to explore emerging web technologies.
 I'm skilled in the MERN stack.
 I've built some cool projects.
 Do check them out.
 Apart from coding, I love reading books 📘, listening to music 🎵, and playing video games 🎮.
 I ♥️ talking about creative coding, so don't hesitate to reach out 😃

-All of my projects are available at [https://hardk8140.github.io/](https://hardik8140.github.io/) [Portfolio](https://hardik8140.github.io/)
+[Portfolio](https://hardik8140.github.io/)

 ### 🤝 Connect with me